bactopia/bactopia/docs/datasets.md

 Custom Prokka Protein FASTA:
-  --skip_prokka     Skip creation of a Prokka formatted fasta for each species --include_genus   Include all genus members in the Prokka proteins FASTA --identity FLOAT  CD-HIT (-c) sequence identity threshold.
+  --skip_prokka     Skip creation of a Prokka formatted fasta for each species --include_genus   Include all genus members in the Prokka proteins FASTA --limit INT       If available completed genomes exceeds a given limit, a
+                    random subsample will be taken.
+  --accessions STR  A list of RefSeq accessions to download.
+  --identity FLOAT  CD-HIT (-c) sequence identity threshold.
 (Default: 0.9) --overlap FLOAT   CD-HIT (-s) length difference cutoff.
 (Default: 0.8) --max_memory INT  CD-HIT (-M) memory limit (in MB).
 (Default: unlimited